PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-ds-bundle/index.markdown

 ```

 ## Install SCR Declarative Services Into Framework
-Before you deploy this example, make sure the SCR Declarative Services bundle and it should be running.
+Before you deploy this example, make sure the SCR Declarative Services bundle into your running framework and start it up.
 If not not sweat, pull up your OSGi console and enter:

 ```bash Install Service Component Registry Bundle
 felix:install http://mirror.sdunix.com/apache//felix/org.apache.felix.scr-1.6.2.jar